Find Grad Schools

 30 Yearly Graduations

 George Washington University is the 13th most popular school in the nation for students seeking a graduate certificate in teaching english as a second or foreign language/esl language instructor.
-The average in-state tuition for full-time undergraduates is $64,508 per year, while in-state graduate students, on average, pay $35,100 per year.
+Each year, around 27,000 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $60,856 per year, while in-state graduate students, on average, pay $33,930 per year.
 During the most recent year for which we have data, 30 people received their graduate certificate in teaching english as a second or foreign language/esl language instructor from GWU.
-About 100% of this group were women, and 38% were students from an underrepresented racial-ethnic group.
+Of these students, 80% were women and 20% were members of underrepresented racial-ethnic groups.

 30 Yearly Graduations

 University of Maryland - Baltimore County is the 13th most popular school in the nation for students seeking a graduate certificate in teaching english as a second or foreign language/esl language instructor.
 Roughly 13,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,238 per year, while in-state graduate students, on average, pay $12,960 per year.
+The average in-state tuition for full-time undergraduates is $9,056 per year, while in-state graduate students, on average, pay $12,582 per year.
 During the most recent year for which we have data, 30 people received their graduate certificate in teaching english as a second or foreign language/esl language instructor from UMBC.
-Around 35% of these students were from an underrepresented racial-ethnic group, and 82% were women.
+Of these students, 79% were women and 21% were members of underrepresented racial-ethnic groups.

 #16